 News and Notes for Tonight’s WWE RAW Episode

-Tonight’s WWE RAW will take place from the Nassau Coliseum on Long Island, New York with fallout from WWE Crown Jewel.
+Tonight’s WWE RAW will take place from the closed-set Performance Center in Orlando, Florida with fallout from last night’s WWE Money In the Bank pay-per-view.

-No matches have been announced for tonight’s RAW but WWE Champion and new red brand Superstar Brock Lesnar is set to appear.
+WWE has not announced any matches for tonight, but WWE Hall of Famer Edge and Randy Orton will appear to continue their feud.
+It was also announced that RAW Women’s Champion Becky Lynch will confront Money In the Bank winner Asuka.
+The feud between The Viking Raiders and RAW Tag Team Champions The Street Profits will also continue.

-WWE has not posted their official preview for tonight’s show as of this writing, but it’s worth noting that their events page has new WWE Universal Champion “The Fiend” Bray Wyatt, Seth Rollins, Charlotte Flair, RAW Women’s Champion Becky Lynch, and WWE United States Champion AJ Styles advertised to appear.
+* Becky Lynch to confront Women’s Money in the Bank contract holder Asuka this Monday on Raw

 Stay tuned for updates on tonight’s RAW and be sure to join us for live coverage at 8pm ET.